Web-Feet/coasterdocs/theme/review.md

 The last two columns on the right determine if the block is a site-wide block.
 Site-wide blocks can be shown in either the site-wide content section, in pages or both.

 The main difference with a site-wide block is how the data is stored in the database.
 Rather than having a row for each template a blocks in in the theme_template_blocks table, a single row will be created in the themes_blocks table.
 There is a column for excluding certain templates in this table.

+Note: Blocks not on any page templates will not have this option, ie. blocks only used inside repeaters

 ## Ignoring Blocks